sarlijes/FriendFace/README.md

 - write on the walls of users
 - comment and like pictures and wall messages

-The project can be accessed at: https://obscure-lake-58242.herokuapp.com/ with the either signing up or with the following sample credentials:

-username: esmeralda,
-password: 123

-username: vlad,
-password: 123

-username: maxwell,
-password: 123

 Picture Source: http://www.freestockphotos.biz/, licensed under either CC or FSP Standard License.
 Picture credits:
 Eugenijus Radlinskas, Benjamin Miller, Petr Kratochvil, Free Stock Photos Library, FSP Vintage Collection, Mitra Mirshahidi, Amanda Mills